kennethdean2010/tutorials/HOW-TO-automated-software-deployment/README.md

 ##Policies

-Because our package is simply called `Firefox.pkg` and the version criteria is specified in the `deploy_Firefox` Smart Computer Group, we are able to create just two policies for managing our package that satisfies all of our initial implementation requirements.
+Because our package is simply called `Firefox.pkg` and the version criteria is specified in the `deploy_Firefox` Smart Computer Group, we are able to satisfy all of our initial implementation requirements just by creating two policies for managing our package.

 ###Install_Firefox